Shepley

-Shepley is a village in the civil parish of Kirkburton, in Kirklees, West Yorkshire, England, and in the Diocese of Wakefield.
+Shepley is a village in the civil parish of Kirkburton, in Kirklees, West Yorkshire, England.
 It lies 8 mi south south east of Huddersfield and 6 mi north west of Penistone.

 In the 2011 census the population of Shepley and Birdsedge was 2,851.

 Today, residents of Shepley have created a monthly magazine free to all who live there, named Shepley Magazine.

 History

 Early origins

 Historically the name 'Shepley' derives from Old English sceap ('sheep') and leah ('clearing'), thus meaning 'a clearing or meadow where sheep are kept'.
 However, Shepley is also situated on one of several local leys comprising Crossley, Longley, Shepley, Shelley, Emley, East Midgley, Coxley, Stanley, Scholey, Methley and Astley.
 The ley idea was introduced by antiquarian Alfred Watkins in his book 'The Old Straight Track' in 1925.
 He suggested that the ancient British used high points and hill tops as sighting points to help them navigate in a straight line and that 'ley' or 'leigh' place names actually mean "a grassy track across country".
 He perceived that many later Roman roads followed these straight ancient tracks.
 Some people also associate leys with the occult.

 Evidence exists of earlier occupation in the area at Castle Hill (not to be confused with Castle Hill, Huddersfield), a small hilltop above Birdsedge that contains defensive works which might have been either a Roman or tribal look-out station.
 Some local historians claim that the ancient ridge above the Sovereign, known as 'Burnt Cumberworth' contained ancient furrows before they were destroyed by quarrying in the late 20th century.